GraphXAIN: Narratives to Explain Graph Neural Networks: Related Work

-Incorporating natural language into GNN explanations could bridge the gap between technical outputs and human understanding by translating complex model reasoning into accessible narratives, thereby enhancing user comprehension and trust.
-However, previous methods to generate them are not tailored to the popular GNNExplainer outputs and/or provide descriptions rather than narratives (see below for a discussion of the important differences).
-Giorgi et al.\ (2024) \cite{giorgi2024naturallanguagecounterfactualexplanations} addressed this issue by using LLMs to generate textual explanations for counterfactual graphs.
-However, their explanations lack contextual information and do not illustrate cause-and-effect relationships, resulting in descriptive communication rather than narrative explanations \cite{dahlstrom} (see Appendix~\ref{app:Giorgi} for examples).
+We posit that incorporating natural language into GNN explanations could bridge the gap between technical outputs and human understanding by translating complex model reasoning into accessible narratives, thereby enhancing comprehension and trust among practitioners.
+However, previous methods to generate them are not tailored to the popular GNNExplainer output and/or provide descriptive explanation rather than a cohesive narrative (see below for a discussion of the important differences).
+Giorgi et al.\ (2024) addressed this issue by using LLMs to generate textual explanations for counterfactual graphs\cite{giorgi2024naturallanguagecounterfactualexplanations}.
+However, their explanations lack contextual information and do not illustrate cause-and-effect relationships, resulting in primarily descriptive communication rather than narrative explanation - the latter being more valuable for conveying more complex information\cite{dahlstrom} (see Appendix~\ref{app:Giorgi} for examples).

-He et al.\ (2024) \cite{he2024explaininggraphneuralnetworks} used LLMs to generate natural language explanations for counterfactual graphs in the context of molecular property prediction.
-However, since their framework adheres to domain-specific knowledge, it cannot be considered a general method for graph model explanations.
-Furthermore, the explanations produced exhibit the same limitation as in Giorgi et al.\ (2024) \cite{giorgi2024naturallanguagecounterfactualexplanations}, being more descriptive rather than narrative (see Appendix~\ref{app:He} for examples).
+He et al.\ (2024) used LLMs to generate natural language explanations for counterfactual graphs in the context of molecular property prediction\cite{he2024explaininggraphneuralnetworks}.
+However, since their framework adheres to domain-specific knowledge, it cannot be considered a general method for graph model explanations with natural language explanations.
+Furthermore, the explanations produced by their method exhibit the same limitation as in Giorgi et al.\ (2024), being more descriptive rather than narrative (see Appendix~\ref{app:He} for examples).

-The most comparable approach to ours is presented by Pan et al.\ (2024) \cite{TAGex}, who developed TAGExplainer, a method for generating natural language explanations for Text-Attributed Graphs (TAGs).
+The most comparable approach to ours is presented by Pan et al.\ (2024), who developed TAGExplainer, a method for generating natural language explanations for Text-Attributed Graphs (TAGs)\cite{TAGex}.
 Although their explanations incorporate elements of narrative communication, their framework is limited only to TAGs.
 This limitation restricts the generalisability of TAGExplainer to broader graph data modelling contexts, as TAGs represent only a subset of real-world graph data (see Appendix~\ref{app:Pan} for examples).
-Moreover, TAGExplainer does not provide an explanatory subgraph or feature importance values.